Republican Texas Rep. Ron Wright dead at 67 after being hospitalized with COVID-19

 Wright was hospitalized in September due to complications with his cancer treatments, which his office described as "painful, sometimes debilitating."
 He was first diagnosed with lung cancer in 2018 and described it as a "kick in the stomach" to the Fort Worth Star-Telegram.

-"As friends, family, and many of his constituents will know, Ron maintained his quick wit and optimism until the very end," his office said.
+"As friends, family and many of his constituents will know, Ron maintained his quick wit and optimism until the very end," his office said.
 "Despite years of painful, sometimes debilitating treatment for cancer, Ron never lacked the desire to get up and go to work, to motivate those around him, or to offer fatherly advice."

 CLICK HERE TO GET THE FOX NEWS APP